konneqt/quantum-dev-portal/qdp/README.md

  git clone https://github.com/konneqt/quantum-dev-portal.git
 ```

-Then access the project folder and go to the `docs` folder
+Then access the project folder and go to the `qdp` folder

 ```
- cd quantum-dev-portal/docs
+ cd quantum-dev-portal/qdp
 ```

 ### Install dependencies